VonC/b2d/README.md

 * `rs`: run staging (`ks`: stops and rm staging containers)
 * `rb`: run blessed (`kb`: stops and rm blessed containers)

-The order is important, and that is what `start` (or alias `s` mentioned above) will do: run each environment,; starting with extenal, then staging, then blessed, then "mcron staging" (which needs to know about external, from which it pulls, and blessed, to which it pushes)
+The order is important, and that is what `start` (or alias `s` mentioned above) will do: run each environment, starting with external, then staging, then blessed, then "mcron.staging" (which needs to know about external, from which it pulls, and blessed, to which it pushes)

 ### NGiNX: